 Porter makes the point all too forcefully: the decision to sign up for an online service is made in eight seconds.
-That’s an awfully short window of opportunity to convince a potential user that his or her time and attention should be paid to you and not your competition.
+That’s an awfully short window of opportunity to convince a potential user that his or her time and attention should go to you and not your competition.

 The book abounds with these kinds of helpful nuggets, and is also chockful of references to blogs and books to support the author’s recommendations.
 The generous sprinkling of citations was helpful as it was a clear signpost suggesting online readings.
 It can seem counterintuitive to learn about designing for the web by reading a completely offline book.
 Porter’s work bridges the gap back to the web and lets the reader in on where to find more information situated a lot closer to where the reader is going to be placing new social software or services.

 Finally, Designing for the Social Web does not seem to draw an overall conclusion.
 Rather, the book instead seems to simply run out of gas in the end.
 It’s as if the author had run out of what to say.
 Hence a final upshot or even some words of encouragement would have, I feel, helped.
 But that’s a small issue with an otherwise interesting and eminently practical work.

 I have been managing Able2know for over fourteen years.